Mohammed's Koran: Why Muslims Kill For Islam (Review)

 From the Crusades of the eleventh century to the creation of the US Navy, and from the poetry of Dante to the humble croissant, the people of the West were supposed to never forget that Islam was a predatory religion of war.

 Overall, this book is a wealth of knowledge and peppered with references.
-On the Kindle edition, each reference gets its own page, resulting in their taking up 20% of the book, the lengthy 100 page introduction taking up 20%, and the Koran taking up the remaining bulk of the book.
+On the Kindle edition, each reference gets its own page, resulting in their taking up a fifth of the book, making the progress marker a tad inaccurate.
+The lengthy and detailed 100-page introduction takes up a further fifth and the reverse chronological Koran takes up the remaining bulk of the book.

 If you were to buy only one book on Islam, I would recommend you buy this Koran by Peter McLoughlin and Tommy Robinson.